Norms

 Which measures in my results have norms?

-To select a different norm, select the Norms tab next to the chart and scroll to compare your results to other populations.
-Often these will be either less specific (i.e., a global or country norm with no further filtering) or more specific (i.e., a country norm filtered by your category, or stage of development of the asset (Animatic, Final cut, etc.)).
+To analyze using a different norm, select the Norms tab next to the chart and scroll to compare your results to other populations.
+Often these will be either less specific, such as a global or country norm with no further filtering, or more specific, like a country norm filtered by your category, or stage of development of the asset like an animatic, or final cut.

 Back to top